 Making the Shift: Embrace a New Way to Work

-To maximise all 4 sources of energy, you probably need to make some fundamental changes.
+To maximize all 4 sources of energy, you probably need to make some fundamental changes.
 This can be especially hard if you’re an employee who doesn’t have full control over your work environment or schedule.

 • Develop personal awareness (since we can’t change what we don’t notice);